 Mahatma Gandhi had realized that education is the most powerful tool that can reshape society and Indian society needed it much.
 Gandhi’s idea of education was mainly focused on character building, moral values, ethics and free learning.
 He was among the first to advocate that education should be made free to all and accessible to everyone irrespective of the class.
 Gandhi encouraged craft-centred education in which he encouraged schools to include handicrafts as the compulsory subject in the curriculum.
 His vision at improving the educational standard of the country by incorporating craft in the syllabus at schools was also to encourage self-sufficiency in the students.
 He wanted education to become inclusive and lead to the overall development of the students, moreover, he stressed on the need for promoting mother-tongue through education.

 “An education which does not teach us to discriminate between good and bad, to assimilate the one and eschew the other, is a misnomer.”

 Must-Read Literary Works by Mahatma Gandhi

 - The Story Of My Experiments With Truth

 - India of My Dreams

 - The Essential Gandhi: An Anthology of His Writings on His Life, Work, and Ideas

 - Education of Albert Einstein

-Great personalities always inspire us to be a catalyst for the change in society.
-Their determination towards their goal keeps us motivated and encourage us to believe in our abilities.
+Great personalities always inspire us to be a catalyst for change in society.
+Their determination towards their goal keeps us motivated and encourages us to believe in our abilities.
 The education of Mahatma Gandhi and his philosophies continue to inspire millions all over the world.
-We at Leverage Edu respect the determination of those who are adamant at their decisions and firm at achieving their goals.
+We at Leverage Edu respect the determination of those who are adamant about their decisions and firm at achieving their goals.
 If you are one of them, we can help you accomplish your goals.
-Book a 30-minute free counselling session with us to carve out the hidden gem inside you.
+Book a 30-minute free counseling session with us to carve out the hidden gem inside you.